toitware/secure-home/README.md

 # secure-home
-Part of a Toit challenge where the developer will implement a smart home security system.
+A Toit challenge where the developer will implement a smart home security system using Toit.

+The challenge is divided into three levels.